arrlanyhars/selenium-instagram/README.md

 # Instragam Selenium Project

 <h2>Objective</h2>
-In this project, I will scrape data using selenium on instagram  profile.
+In this project, I will scrape data using selenium python on instagram  profile.